 One reason bicycle touring is so beloved is that it drags us away from all the distractions of daily life.
 While out riding, we stop obsessing over Twitter followers, Facebook likes and the latest i-phone apps.
 Being out on the

-I often think we ought to hire ourselves out as rainmakers.
+I sometimes think we ought to hire ourselves out as rainmakers.
 It seems wherever we cycle the wet weather follows.
 Even in the Sahara, one of the driest places on the planet, we experienced a freak storm that left us

 Sometimes paradise sours.
 A dose of extreme weather does the trick on the South Island.
 We were warned.
 That I’ll admit.
 Pack your rain gear and lots of layers we were told.
 Snow’s possible any time of year.
 And it